adithyaakrishna/blog/src/content/post/bounding-box/index.md

 3. A label showing the element type pops up
 4. The z-index temporarily increases to bring it to the front

-All of this creates a responsive, intuitive interface for exploring document structure.
+All of this creates a responsive interface for exploring the document structure

 ## Putting It All Together

-To use this component in your application, you would typically:
+To use this component in your app, you would typically:

 1. Parse your document to identify elements and their bounding boxes
 2. Convert those into the `HighlightRectData` format